bitcoin-sv-specs/brfc-merchantapi/README.md

 }
 ```
 In this example, the 3 transaction outputs align with the 3 requests.
-The first “txouts” array entry shows that the txid collided with a different txid (a double-spend attempt).
+The first “txouts” array entry shows that the txid collided with a different txid.
 The second entry returns all the fields (the default) about the transaction output.
 The third entry shows that the transaction output is “missing”.
 This is either because the transaction output has not reached the blockchain, or because it has been spent.